sujayjag/MLProjectSite/index.md

 ## Methods

-The project will employ a variety of machine learning algorithms, primarily starting with logistic regression and decision trees.
-Given the intricacy of the dataset, ensemble methods like random forests or gradient boosting might be employed later.
+The project will employ a variety of machine learning algorithms; given the intricacy of the dataset, ensemble methods like random forests and XGBoost are employed.
+In addition, we use K-means clustering to perform unsupervised learning and cluster our dataset.
 We intend to leverage libraries such as scikit-learn.
 Our dataset is from Kaggle, which is a free platform that has numerous, large datasets of various topics.

 ### Data Preprocessing